| Safe Haskell | Safe-Inferred |

 mkBoxSig :: Box (O a) -> Box (O (Sig a)) Source #

-that returns a boxed delayed signal
+Variant of mkSig that returns a boxed delayed signal

 scanAwait :: Stable b => Box (b -> a -> b) -> b -> O (Sig a) -> Sig b Source #

-, but uses a delayed signal.
+Like scan, but uses a delayed signal.

 jump :: Box (a -> Maybe' (Sig a)) -> Sig a -> Sig a Source #

-, but as soon as f x =
+jump (box f) xs first behaves like xs, but as soon as f x =

-for a (current or future) value x
+Just xs' for a (current or future) value x of xs, it behaves

-like xs'
+like xs'.

 jumping :: Box (a -> Maybe' (Sig a)) -> Sig a -> Sig a Source #

-, but it can jump repeatedly.
+Similar to jump, but it can jump repeatedly.
 That is, jumping

-, but every time f x = Just
+(box f) xs first behaves like xs, but every time f x = Just

-for a (current or future) value x
+xs' for a (current or future) value x of jumping (box f) xs,

-it behaves like xs'
+it behaves like xs'.

 stop :: Box (a -> Bool) -> Sig a -> Sig a Source #